FineUploader/fine-uploader/readme.md

 ### Building and using the snapshot version ###
 You can use [gradle](http://www.gradle.org/) to build the snapshot version.
 Simply clone this project, and run `gradlew combineJs` on the command-line.
 This will combine all of the javascript files into one file, placing it in the "build" directory.
-If you want to minified or gzipped version of the snapshot version, simply replace `combineJs` on the command-line with `minifyJs` or `gzipJs`, respectively.
+If you want the minified or gzipped version of the snapshot version, simply replace `combineJs` on the command-line with `minifyJs` or `gzipJs`, respectively.

 If you would like the jQuery plug-in, simply add "jQuery" to the end of any of these tasks.
 For example, to obtain the non-minified jQuery plug-in or the minified jQuery plug-in, run `gradlew combineJsJquery` or `gradlew minifyJsJquery` respectively.
-This will build the Fine Uploader javascript file with the plug-in and eveything else you need.
+This will build the Fine Uploader javascript file with the plug-in and everything else you need.

 Remember, a snapshot build is not yet released, so it may have some lingering bugs.
 The trade-off is immediate access to new features without having to wait for a release.